AlifCor/media-focus/process_book/ProcessBook.md

 # Data visualization process book
 In this file we will keep a log of what we do week by week.
+The first part of the process book is simply a kind of log of what we do and what we think of week by week.
+The end contains our answers to the questions from the project indications and also some insightful conclusions.

 ## Week 8
 Brainstorming about what kind of project we might do.
 We thought about combining our project with our ADA project but, unfortunately, we are not in the same group for that course so there was no point doing that.
 We brainstormed and came up with a few idea until we seemed pretty sure about one specific idea: trying to visualize the news in the World and where the news "come from".
 For example, we would like to ask some questions like "If we choose one country, which are the countries it talks the most about ?".
 Or maybe we would also like to know which are the countries that talk the most about this country in their news.